-Magistral Formulas for compassionate use in Brazil:
+Compounded formulations for compassionate use in Brazil:

-During 2022, BBM developed a wide range of semi-elaborated formulations, including CBD-predominant, THC-predominant and balanced formulations.
-These were mainly designed to attend to different pathologies
+During 2022, BBM developed a wide range of semi-elaborated formulations, including CBD-predominant, THCpredominant and balanced formulations.
+These were mainly designed to attend to different pathologies.

 In the first quarter of 2023, we received authorization from the logistic hub's authority in order to export the first commercial shipment of CBD:THC balanced formulations.
-Currently the company is navigating the regulatory requirements in order to finish this operation and enter into a commercial arrangement with the second largest Compasionate Use brands in Brazil.
+Currently the Company has scheduled the first commercial export of a THC:CBD balanced formulation by the end of august 2023 in order to supply the product to one of the largest compassionate use players in the Brazilian market.